TestSimOrg/IELTS-simulator/backend/models/readme.md

         ```
 2. Sentence Completion:
    The schema and model for the sentence completion is same for reading and listening.

+3. Multiple Choice Questions:
+    The schema and model is the same.
+However, the reading mcqs will not include type 2 question. so `qType` should always be 1 for reading only.

 Will keep adding as the schemas are finalised